stollander33/docs/docs/users/user_guide.md

 1. `development` for local development (verbose logs, auto reload and no reverse proxy)
 2. `production` for deploying  the project in production (less logs, `gunicorn` and a reverse proxy, all set to use `SSL` for free with Let's Encrypt).

-Stacks are just implemented as `YAML` files based on the `docker-compose` syntax.
+Stacks are just implemented as `YAML` files based on the `docker compose` syntax.
 You can create as many custom stacks as you need.

 The final configuration you will use in every RAPyDo command is based on: